 By Michael O’Dwyer - Tech Data Guest Blogger

 An Irishman based in Hong Kong, Michael O’Dwyer is a business & technology journalist, independent consultant and writer who specializes in writing for enterprise, small business and IT audiences.
-With 20+ years of experience in everything from IT and electronic component-level failure analysis to process improvement and supply chains (and an in-depth knowledge of Klingon,) Michael is a sought-after writer whose quality sources, deep research and quirky sense of humor ensures he’s welcome in high-profile publications such as The Street and Fortune 100 IT portals.
+With 20+ years of experience in everything from IT and electronic component-level failure analysis to process improvement and supply chains, Michael is a sought-after writer whose quality sources, deep research and quirky sense of humor ensures he’s welcome in high-profile publications such as The Street and Fortune 100 IT portals.

 Not found in Webster’s, ‘I don’t care’ is nonetheless part and parcel of our workplace vocab, whether we vocalize it or not.

 As a former IT drone, I certainly wouldn’t accept a carefree attitude to bandwidth issues and definitely wouldn’t field ongoing complaints from network users when I know the location and reason for network disruption.

 Why should you care about bandwidth hogs?
 Insufficient bandwidth affects productivity.
 Less work is completed, and profits suffer.
 Adopting a casual “IT will sort it out, that’s their job” attitude is of no benefit whatsoever and breeds resentment amongst your support staff.
 Identification and immediate removal of bandwidth hogs may seem like the ideal solution, but for obvious reasons that won’t happen.

 The alternative is bandwidth monitoring for the identification of problem areas or users, and a documented internet usage policy defines what is not allowed and the penalties for ignoring instructions.